 What is the latest EE router?

-EE’s latest router is the EE Smart Hub, which comes with all its fibre packages.
-The more basic Bright Box 1 router is supplied with standard broadband packages.
+EE’s latest router is the EE Smart Hub, which comes with all its Fibre and Full Fibre packages.
+The more basic Bright Box 1 router is still supplied with standard broadband packages.

 What is Smart Wireless?

 EE’s Smart Hub employs a system known as Smart Wireless.
 Smart Wireless scans available wireless channels and chooses the one with the least congestion and interference.
 Since the EE Smart Hub has dual-band wireless, it scans both the 2.4GHz and the 5GHz bands separately, selecting the best channel at each frequency.
 This should ensure a good wifi connection around your home.